Katsuo Dashi (Bonito Stock) in a jar.

-There are numerous methods and ingredients in making dashi, Japanese soup stock that lays the foundation for many Japanese dishes.
-I’ve shared all the different recipes in making dashi (including vegetarian versions) on Just One Cookbook, but today I want to share how to make Katsuo Dashi (かつおだし).
+There are numerous methods and ingredients for making dashi, the Japanese soup stock that lays the foundation for many dishes in Japanese cuisine.
+I’ve shared many recipes for making different types of dashi (including vegetarian versions), but today I want to share how to make Katsuo Dashi (かつおだし).

 What is Katsuo Dashi?

-Katsuo Dashi (かつおだし) is made from katsuobushi (かつおぶし, 鰹節), dried and fermented bonito/skipjack tuna that is shaved into thin flakes.
-In Japanese cooking, the distinct umami taste from katsuobushi plays an important role to help heightening flavors and senses.
+Katsuo dashi (かつおだし) is made from katsuobushi (かつおぶし, 鰹節), dried and fermented bonito/skipjack tuna that is shaved into thin flakes.
+In Japanese cooking, the distinct umami taste from katsuobushi plays an important role in heightening flavor and aroma.

-Unlike other dashi ingredients such as kombu, iriko (niboshi), and shiitake mushrooms, katsuobushi does not need to be soaked before making delicious dashi.
-In other words, you can start making Katsuo Dashi now, and it only takes less than 15 minutes to make a rich and savory soup stock.
+Unlike other dashi ingredients such as kombu, iriko/niboshi (dried sardine/anchovy), and shiitake mushrooms, katsuobushi does not need soaking before making delicious dashi.
+In other words, you can start making katsuo dashi right away, and it takes less than 15 minutes to make a rich and savory soup stock.

 How to Make Katsuo Dashi